 Guidelines

 The students will be identifying concepts in the employee life cycle and evaluating the activities that human resource professionals perform at each stage.
-These stages are:-- Recruiting
+These stages are:-

 - Onboarding/Induction